Rohingya at The Hague: A Long-Awaited Genocide Trial and the Global Judicial Contest

 Case Context: From "Clearing Operations" to the International Court of Justice

-At the heart of this legal storm is the so-called "clearance operation" launched by the Myanmar military in Rakhine State in August 2017.
-The immediate trigger of the incident was the Arakan Rohingya Salvation Army's attacks on multiple police outposts and a military base, which resulted in the deaths of approximately twelve security personnel.
-The Myanmar government characterized it as a counter-terrorism operation, but the subsequent military response quickly escalated into a systematic campaign of violence.
+The core of this legal storm is the so-called clearance operation launched by the Myanmar military in Rakhine State in August 2017.
+The immediate trigger was the attacks by the Arakan Rohingya Salvation Army on multiple police outposts and a military base, resulting in the deaths of approximately 12 security personnel.
+The Myanmar government characterized it as a counter-terrorism operation, but the subsequent military response quickly escalated into systematic violence.

-The Myanmar Armed Forces (Tatmadaw), in collaboration with Buddhist militia groups, launched a large-scale crackdown in northern Rakhine State.
-According to a report released by the United Nations High Commissioner for Human Rights, this operation resulted in "a textbook example of ethnic cleansing."
-Over tens of thousands of Rohingya people crossed the Naf River into Bangladesh within just a few months, bringing with them harrowing testimonies of mass rape, arson, and massacres.
-The United Nations Fact-Finding Mission concluded that there are reasonable grounds to believe the Myanmar military committed serious international crimes, including genocide, crimes against humanity, and war crimes.
+The Myanmar Armed Forces (Tatmadaw) collaborated with Buddhist militia groups to launch a large-scale crackdown in northern Rakhine State.
+According to a 2018 report by the United Nations High Commissioner for Human Rights, this operation resulted in a textbook example of ethnic cleansing.
+Over 730,000 Rohingya people crossed the Naf River into Bangladesh within just a few months, bringing with them horrifying testimonies of mass rape, arson, and massacres.
+The United Nations Fact-Finding Mission concluded that there are reasonable grounds to believe the Myanmar military committed grave international crimes, including genocide, crimes against humanity, and war crimes.

 In November 2019, The Gambia—a West African country with a Muslim majority—filed an application with the International Court of Justice, accusing Myanmar of violating the 1948 Convention on the Prevention and Punishment of the Crime of Genocide.
-According to the Convention, any state party may bring a case before the International Court of Justice against another state party it believes has breached the treaty.
-The Gambia was not a direct party to the conflict, and this action itself reflects the spirit of "universal jurisdiction" embedded in the Convention’s design—genocide is considered a crime against all humanity, and any country has the right to take action.
+According to the Convention, any State Party may bring a case before the International Court of Justice against another State Party it believes has violated the treaty.
+The Gambia was not directly involved in the conflict, and this action itself reflects the spirit of universal jurisdiction embedded in the Convention’s design—genocide is considered a crime against all humanity, and any country has the right to take action.

 The tortuous path of legal proceedings.

-The case proceedings spanned several years of legal battles.
-In January, the International Court of Justice issued an order for provisional measures, unanimously ruling that Myanmar must take "all measures within its power" to prevent any acts of genocide against the Rohingya people and to preserve evidence.
+The legal proceedings have spanned several years of judicial contention.
+In January 2020, the International Court of Justice issued an order for provisional measures, unanimously ruling that Myanmar must take all measures within its power to prevent any acts of genocide against the Rohingya people and to preserve evidence.
 This order is legally binding, although the court itself lacks an enforcement mechanism.

 Myanmar subsequently challenged the court's jurisdiction, arguing that The Gambia had no direct connection to the dispute and therefore lacked the standing to bring the case.
 In [month] [year], the judges dismissed this objection, confirming the court's authority to hear the case and clearing the way for substantive hearings.
 During this period, [number] countries, including the United Kingdom, France, Germany, and Canada, submitted written statements supporting The Gambia's interpretation of the Genocide Convention, while [number] member states of the Organization of Islamic Cooperation also expressed their support.

-A symbolic moment in the case occurred in [year and month], when Myanmar’s defense bench was occupied by Nobel Peace Prize laureate Aung San Suu Kyi.
+The symbolic moment of the case occurred in December 2019, when Nobel Peace Prize laureate Aung San Suu Kyi was seated on Myanmar's defense bench.
 The former democracy icon personally traveled to The Hague to defend her country.
-She dismissed The Gambia’s accusations as a “misleading and incomplete factual picture,” insisting that it was an “internal armed conflict” and that the military’s actions were a response to attacks by Rohingya militants.
-Aung San Suu Kyi’s appearance evoked complex emotions internationally, with many human rights advocates expressing disappointment over her defense of the military, viewing it as a tarnish on her reputation as a human rights defender.
+She dismissed The Gambia's accusations as a misleading and incomplete portrayal of the facts, insisting that it was an internal armed conflict and that the military's actions were a response to attacks by Rohingya militants.
+Aung San Suu Kyi's appearance evoked complex emotions in the international community, with many human rights advocates expressing disappointment over her defense of the military, believing it tarnished her reputation as a human rights defender.

 However, the political landscape took a dramatic turn.
 In February 2021, the Myanmar military staged a coup, overthrowing the democratically elected government.
 Aung San Suu Kyi was arrested and imprisoned, facing a series of charges widely regarded as politically motivated.
 At this hearing, Myanmar’s defense team was no longer led by her but was represented by delegates appointed by the military junta.
 The junta spokesperson did not provide any comments on the first day of the hearing.